Independent Liberal Party (Trinidad and Tobago): 2013 Local Government elections

-2015 General Elections
+2015 general elections

 The party contested 26 out of 41 seats in the 2015 General Elections held on 7 September 2015 but failed to win a seat.
 As a result of the party defeat at the polls, Warner resigned as political leader of the ILP.

-2016 Local Government Elections
+2016 Local Government elections

 The ILP offered only seven candidates but lost all of their seats during the 2016 Local Government Elections.
 They did not contest the 2019 local government elections.

-2020 General Elections
+2020 general elections

-Founder Jack Warner announced that he would re-enter politics and contest the Lopinot/Bon Air West seat for the August 10th General Elections.
+Founder Jack Warner announced that he would re-enter politics and contest the Lopinot/Bon Air West seat for the August 10th general elections.
 Despite expressing strong confidence that he could win the seat and possibly be the tie-breaker in the event of an electoral deadlock, Warner lost to People's National Movement (PNM) candidate Marvin Gonzales.
-After the People’s National Movement declared victory at the polls, Warner announced his retirement from politics while the political leader of the ILP Rekha Ramjit resigned.
+After the People's National Movement declared victory at the polls, Warner announced his retirement from politics while the political leader of the ILP Rekha Ramjit resigned.